 HOW TO SUBMIT AN APPEAL

-All appeals require the student to provide a statement explaining the extenuating circumstances and why the appeal is being submitted.
+All appeals require the student to provide a statement explaining the unusual or special circumstances and why the appeal is being submitted.
 If you would like to use a template to prepare your statement, consider using the resources provided at https://formswift.com/swift-student#startmyappeal.
 Please note that if you use one of these templates, you will still need to submit the applicable NOVA appeal form mentioned above and the requested supporting documentation.

 You can expect a written response to your appeal within 2-3 weeks after you submit it.